liquidctl/liquidctl/docs/nzxt-smart-device-v1-guide.md

 All capabilities available at the hardware level are supported, but other features offered by CAM, like noise level optimization and presets based on CPU/GPU temperatures, have not been implemented.

-# NZXT 2023 RGB Controller

-This device is a controller for RGB **only**, i.e., the fan speed is controlled externally.
-The control of the LEDs is similar to the NZXT smart devices.
-It is shipped with the NZXT Kraken 2023 and with 3-Fan sets.
-The controller can connect to up to three F120/F140 RGB fans.

 ## Initialization
 [Initialization]: #initialization